ROCm/rocWMMA/docs/installation.rst

 The quickest way to install is using prebuilt packages.
 Alternatively, there are instructions to build from source.

 Available packages are:

-* rocwmma-dev (sources files for development)
+* rocwmma-dev (sources files for development).
-* rocwmma-samples (sample executables)
+* rocwmma-samples (sample executables).
-* rocwmma-samples-dbgsym (sample executables with debug symbols)
+* rocwmma-samples-dbgsym (sample executables with debug symbols).
-* rocwmma-tests (test executables)
+* rocwmma-tests (test executables).
-* rocwmma-tests-dbgsym (test executables with debug symbols)
+* rocwmma-tests-dbgsym (test executables with debug symbols).
-* rocwmma-clients (samples, tests and benchmarks executables)
+* rocwmma-clients (samples, tests and benchmarks executables).

 -------------
 Prerequisites